AAmingGaming/bypass2fa/README.md

 4. Run `python3 main.py` in your terminal

-5. Ignore the opened browser window (Don't close it for now)
+5. Ignore/Close the opened browser window (Don't close it for now)

 6. Copy the "Current" value ouput in the terminal and put it into the still open settings window where it says "Enter Code".